 Conflict Resolution : These enforcement officers investigate and manage conflicts between grizzly bears and humans, coordinate with federal and state agencies, traps and relocates problem bears and investigates damage claims.

-There are seven Wildlife Investigators in the state.
+There are six Wildlife Investigators in the state.
 These personnel conduct special long-term, time-consuming enforcement investigations, more complicated cases than which result in the issuance of a citation in the field, and assist with regional enforcement during busy times when hunting seasons are ongoing.

 These non-enforcement positions plan and conduct surveys and projects in wildlife biology, game management, and animal ecology.
 They analyze results of studies and surveys, write reports, prepare hunting season recommendations, comment on impacts of development on wildlife including recommended mitigation, and communicate with a diverse public.
 Biologist positions require a bachelor’s degree in a wildlife-related field and recruitment criteria require candidates to have passed the most recent biologist examination, which is offered annually.